By: Ermos Kyriakides

 How Are CodexCoin (CODX) Tokens Used?

-The CodexCoin is a token used to access the protocol.
+Lastly, the CodexCoin is a token used to access the protocol.
 Users, or applications on their behalf, will pay fees in the form of CodexCoin to create, update, and transfer Codex Records.
 These fees will be used to provide rewards.

 The CodexCoin (CODX) is used to access the Codex Protocol.
 It has a multitude of uses, including: